microsoft/AirSim/docs/apis.md

 ```

-You can find ready to run code in HelloDrone folder in the repository.
+You can find a ready to run project in HelloDrone folder in the repository.

 ## How does Hello Drone work?
-Above code uses the RPC client to connect to the RPC server that is automatically started by the AirSim.
-The RCP server routes all the commands to a class that implements [DroneControlBase](../AirLib/include/control/DroneControlBase.hpp).
-In essence, DroneControlBase defines our abstract interface for getting data from the drone and sending it commands.
+Hello Drone uses the RPC client to connect to the RPC server that is automatically started by the AirSim.
+The RPC server routes all the commands to a class that implements [DroneControlBase](../AirLib/include/control/DroneControlBase.hpp).
+In essence, DroneControlBase defines our abstract interface for getting data from the quadrotor and sending back commands.
 We currently have concrete implementation for DroneControlBase for MavLink based vehicles.
 The implementation for DJI drone platforms, specifically Matrice, is in works.

 ## How to get images from drone?
-Here's sample code.
+Here's a sample code.
 For more information, please see [DroneControlBase](../AirLib/include/control/DroneControlBase.hpp) class.

 ```
 int playWithImages()